-“License” means a written acknowledgement from the New Mexico Higher Education Department that an institution has met the requirements for offering a formal educational curriculum.
+"License" refers to the written acknowledgement from the New Mexico Higher Education Department that an institution has met the requirements for offering a formal educational curriculum.
 While licensure permits an institution to operate in New Mexico, it is not an approval or endorsement of an institution’s academic program.
 An institution licensed by the Department may not use terms such as “accredited,” “endorsed,” or “recommended” in reference to its approval by the Department; however, it may use the phrase “licensed by the New Mexico Higher Education Department” in its advertising and promotional literature.

 Who should be licensed in New Mexico?

 When looking at the meaning of licensure, it is important to understand which types of educational institutions are affected by this requirement.

 The term “postsecondary educational institution” includes an academic, vocational, technical, business, professional, or other school, college or university or other organization or person offering curses, instruction, training or education, through correspondence or in person, to any person within New Mexico.
 In other words, a private career institute offering certificate programs such as medical assistance, midwifery, truck driving, culinary arts, pet grooming, business administration, or any technical occupation would fall under the licensure requirement.
 The same is true for private colleges and universities offering an associates’ degree and above.
 Another factor related to licensure requirement is the meaning of “presence” in applicable state rules.

 “Presence” is defined as offering courses, programs or degrees on site or from a geographical site in New Mexico or maintaining an administrative, corporate or other address in the state.
 As a result, an institution offering online courses, from a site in New Mexico is required to be licensed.
 Also, an out-of state institution, offering programs on site or from a geographical site in New Mexico falls under the licensure requirement.